Public-Tree-Map/public-tree-map/README.md

 # public-tree-map

 Public Tree Map uses open datasets to document publicly owned park + street + landmark trees in Santa Monica, California.
-Please see below for more information about the data sources and project.
-Please see the companion [data pipeline repository](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline) for details about how we process data.
+For details about how we process data, please see [data pipeline repository](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline).
+For more information about the project, please see our [project page](https://public-tree-map.github.io/) and join our [slack channel](https://hackforla.slack.com/messages/C9UU5KKAA/).

 We primarily use javascript.
-Our test site is available at public-tree-map.surge.sh.
+Our test site is public-tree-map.surge.sh.

 ## Contributing
 ```bash
 git clone https://github.com/Public-Tree-Map/public-tree-map.git
 ```
 No other setup is required.
 Access the index.html file in your browser to see the application.
-See [project page](https://public-tree-map.github.io/) for information on the goals of this project.

 ## Protocol for pull requests + code review